 The actual installation of an epoxy coating system is just one part of the customer experience.
-As a contractor specializing in epoxy coatings (www.garagefloorcoating.com), we can install beautiful flooring, but the breakdown of an essential customer touch point may determine whether we get a 1-star or 5-star review.
+As a contractor specializing in epoxy, polyurethane and polyurea-polyaspartic coatings (www.garagefloorcoating.com), we can install beautiful flooring.
+However, the breakdown of an essential customer touch point may determine whether we get a 1-star or 5-star review.
 In this blog, I’ll provide some tips on another element of superior customer service…protecting customer property.

 Setting Up the Work Site

-Before we even consider starting up a diamond grinder or mixing liquid epoxy products, we initiate a setup routine.
-This setup is done at every work site, each and every day, to ensure we’re protecting the customer’s property:
+Before we even consider starting up a diamond grinder or mixing liquid epoxy, polyurethane or polyurea-polyaspartic products, we initiate a setup routine.
+To ensure we protect customer property, we perform this setup at every work site, each and every day, .

 Protect Against Spills & Splatter

 We place 4-mil plastic over the floor of our box truck and top it with carpeting.
-Because we carry liquid epoxy product within our truck, the plastic and carpeting are there to contain potential spills and splatter that would stain customer (or public) property.
-Unless the area to be coated is far from the parked box truck, we also mix our epoxy coatings in the rear of the truck.
+Because we carry liquid coating products within our truck, the plastic and carpeting are there to contain potential spills and splatter that would stain customer (or public) property.
+We then mix all our liquid coatings in the rear of the truck.
 This prevents us from having to set up a separate mixing area on the customer’s property.

 Protect Against Concrete Dust